Thank you for submitting the form. Your reference number is

 Completion It may be compact but it has everything you need to run a smart and affordable home.

-RACV’s Tiny Home will launch at Open House Melbourne on 28 and 29 July, then will tour Victoria for 12 months.
+RACV’s Tiny Home is touring Victoria.
 Visit racv.com.au/tinyhome to see the home’s movement on an interactive map or follow its journey on Instagram.